 The Trafficking Consortium

 As the head of the powerful Consortium, Sir exudes power, confidence, and male charm.
-When he purchases Avril for his own secret pleasures, he shivers at the thought of orchestrating her delicious screams.
+When he buys Avril for his own secret pleasures, he shivers at the thought of orchestrating her delicious screams.

 Handcuffed to Sir’s dark desires, Avril’s only chance for survival depends on thoroughly pleasing her intrigued master.
 As the man’s twisted pleasures expand, can Avril endure long enough to outwit the sadistic punisher or will her tight tether be the last thing she sees?

-During your annual physical, a under-paid receptionist forwards your chart to an international human trafficking ring.
+During your annual physical, an under-paid receptionist forwards your chart to an international human trafficking ring.
 A clear violation of the HIPAA Laws, but who cares?
 Money is a great incentive.

 Consider what happens after they take you, ship you off, and sell you at auction?
 Can you imagine your new life?
 Can you imagine a life as owned property?